polipones/pod-hugo-main-website/content/_index.en.md

 ## About our club

-Student’s club Pod-O-Lee was established in 1998 and currently is the second largest club of the [CTU Student Union](https://su.cvut.cz/).
-The club is completely run by student volunteers, who decided to grab this wonderful opportunity to enhance their work experience.
+The Pod-O-Lee dormitory club was established in 1998 and is currently the second-largest club in the [CTU Student Union](https://su.cvut.cz/).
+It is run entirely by student volunteers who gain valuable experience while improving life at the dormitory.

-We will be happy to welcome foreign students among us as well, thus feel free to contact us.
-You can join our club management, IT team, Gym administration, PR department, HR department and many others.
+International students are welcome too, so feel free to contact us.
+You can join the club management, IT team, Pod-O-Gym team, PR or HR team, and many other groups.

-We do not just provide the internet connection, we also take care of providing enough opportunities for you to enjoy free time activities.
-You can visit our music rehearsal studio, our famous Pod-O-Gym, our new workroom Pod-O-Lab and many others.
+Besides providing an internet connection, we offer plenty of ways to enjoy your free time.
+You can visit our music rehearsal room, Pod-O-Gym, Pod-O-Lab workshop, and many other club facilities.

-On top of that, we organise various social, cultural and sports events.
+We also organise various social, cultural, and sporting events.

-However, the Podolí dormitory is property of [Czech Technical University in Prague (CTU)](https://cvut.cz/).
-It is being administered by [SUZ ČVUT (The Service Facilities Administration of the Czech Technical University in Prague)](https://www.suz.cvut.cz/koleje/koleje-podoli) throughout the whole year.
+The Podolí dormitory is owned by the [Czech Technical University in Prague (CTU)](https://cvut.cz/) and managed by the [CTU Service Facilities Administration (SÚZ ČVUT)](https://www.suz.cvut.cz/koleje/koleje-podoli).

-Please, if you find a defect anywhere in the Podolí dormitory, use the [defect reporting system](https://web.suz.cvut.cz/KnihaZavad) in ISKAM (menu Accommodation -> Defect log).
+If you find a defect anywhere in the Podolí dormitory, report it through the [defect reporting system](https://web.suz.cvut.cz/KnihaZavad) in ISKAM (Accommodation → Defect log).

-Access to Hydra is [here](https://hydra.pod.cvut.cz/).
-You can find what membiership you have paid and for how long or which of your devices are registered to our network.

-[Here](https://hydra.pod.cvut.cz/) you can access the Hydra.
-There you can find for example list of paid memberships and which of your devices have enabled network access.
+In [Hydra](https://hydra.pod.cvut.cz/), you can check your paid memberships and see which of your devices have network access.

-If you have any kind of problem with paying for club membership, please write email to <platby@pod.cvut.cz>.
+If you have a problem paying for club membership, email <platby@pod.cvut.cz>.

-[Freshman's guide](https://s3.pod.cvut.cz/assets/web/images/freshmans-guide/guide-en.pdf) could be good for you as well.
+You may also find the [freshman’s guide](https://s3.pod.cvut.cz/assets/web/images/freshmans-guide/guide-en.pdf) useful.

-Whether you are a student or a self-payer and you need help with anything, or you want to be at every event held at our dorm, or just meet and have fun with other great people, join our facebook group: [Pod-O-Lee Official](https://www.facebook.com/groups/klub.Podolee/).
+Whether you need advice, want to keep up with dormitory events, or would simply like to meet new people, join our Facebook group: [Pod-O-Lee Official](https://www.facebook.com/groups/klub.Podolee/).

-Join your block facebook group too, so you don’t miss informations regarding block activities: [Blok A](https://www.facebook.com/groups/A.Podolee/), [Blok B](https://www.facebook.com/groups/B.Podolee/), [Blok C](https://www.facebook.com/groups/C.Podolee/), [Blok D](https://www.facebook.com/groups/D.Podolee/), [Blok E](https://www.facebook.com/groups/E.Podolee/), [Blok F](https://www.facebook.com/groups/F.Podolee/).
+Join your block’s Facebook group too, so you do not miss information about block activities: [Block A](https://www.facebook.com/groups/A.Podolee/), [Block B](https://www.facebook.com/groups/B.Podolee/), [Block C](https://www.facebook.com/groups/C.Podolee/), [Block D](https://www.facebook.com/groups/D.Podolee/), [Block E](https://www.facebook.com/groups/E.Podolee/), [Block F](https://www.facebook.com/groups/F.Podolee/).

 - [Facebook page](https://www.facebook.com/profile.php?id=100080945754982)
 - [Instagram](https://www.instagram.com/pod_o_lee/)